bnzbnz/JsonX3/README.md

 -----
-Example : mapping any type of Objects for JSON serialization/deserialization (Demo04) JX3 is able to handle any type of Objects as long as they implement 4 public methods
+Example : mapping any type of Objects for JSON serialization/deserialization (Demo04) JX3 is able to handle any type of Objects as long as they implement 4 mandatory public methods
 ```Delphi
   TJSONableStringList = class(TStringList)  // A SringList to be parsed.
   private